The inverted yield curve is a graph that shows that younger treasury bond yields are yielding more interest than older ones.

 Note: The inverted yield curve wasn’t the cause of the recession but rather a symptom of it.
 Think of the inverted yield curve as a cough or fever in a greater sickness.

 While the inverted yield curve is a great indication that there’s a recession and a subsequent bear market is on the way, what does that mean for you?
-How should a typical non–Wall Street, every-person do when you see a headline like this?
+What should a typical non–Wall Street, every-person do when you see a headline like this?

 (Source: South China Morning Post)